accuknox/help/docs/getting-started/wordpress-mysql.md

----
-hide:
-  - toc
----

 WordPress-MySQL Application has the WordPress front end connecting to the MySQL backend.
 When this application is deployed in the k8s environment, we have two pods one for WordPress and another for Mysql.
 We can onboard the cluster to our AccuKnox SaaS by following the steps here

 ## **Observability:**

 Once the cluster with the WordPress-MySQL application is onboarded we can see the application behavior by Navigating to the Runtime Security->App Behavior section.
 In the screen the select cluster name and namespace in which the WordPress-MySQL application is deployed.

 **1.Network Observability:**